goauthentik/authentik/SECURITY.md

 ## Supported Versions

-As passbook is currently in a pre-stable, only the latest "stable" version is supported.
-After passbook 1.0, this will change.
+As authentik is currently in a pre-stable, only the latest "stable" version is supported.
+After authentik 1.0, this will change.

 | Version  | Supported          |
 | -------- | ------------------ |